Jabari Smith Jr.: Early life

-Recruiting

 Smith was a consensus five-star recruit and one of the top players in the 2021 class.
 On October 9, 2020, he announced his commitment to play college basketball for Auburn University over offers from Tennessee, Georgia, LSU, Georgia Tech and North Carolina.
 Upon his commitment he became the highest ranked player to commit to Auburn in the modern recruiting era.
 Smith has said that he committed to Auburn due to his fit within the teams play style under head coach Bruce Pearl, the school's relatively close proximity to his hometown and because the school could provide him a more traditional college experience than he would get elsewhere.

 College career

 Smith entered his freshman season with high expectations due to his recruiting ranking.
 Smith emerged as a leader in preseason practice with coach Bruce Pearl describing him as "the hardest working player on the team."
 He made his college debut against Morehead State in a 77–54 victory for the Tigers.
-On January 11, 2022, on the road against fierce rival Alabama Smith scored a then career-high 25 points to help the Tiger's avoid an upset in an 81-77 victory.
-On February 16, 2022, Smith recorded a career-high 31 points on just 16 shots in an 94–80 victory over Vanderbilt.
+On January 11, 2022, on the road against fierce rival Alabama Smith scored a then career-high 25 points to help the Tigers avoid an upset in an 81–77 victory.
+On February 16, 2022, Smith recorded a career-high 31 points on just 16 shots in a 94–80 victory over Vanderbilt.
 As a freshman, he averaged 16.9 points, 7.4 rebounds, and two assists per game while helping lead the Tigers to an SEC regular season championship and the programs first ever #1 ranking in the AP poll.
 In his NCAA Tournament debut against Jacksonville State, Smith recorded his 6th double-double of the season scoring 20 points and grabbing 14 rebounds.
-In the second round of the tournament Smith would record another double-double but would also have his worst shooting performance of the season going 3-of-16 from the field as the #2 seeded Tigers were upset by #10 seeded Miami 79-62, ending the Tigers season.
+In the second round of the tournament Smith would record another double-double but would also have his worst shooting performance of the season going 3-of-16 from the field as the #2 seeded Tigers were upset by #10 seeded Miami 79–62, ending the Tigers season.
 At the conclusion of his freshman season, Smith was awarded many honors including being named the USBWA Freshman of the Year, a member of the All-SEC first team and a second-team All American, the Tigers first All American selection since Chris Porter in 1999.
 On April 5, 2022, Smith declared for the 2022 NBA draft, forgoing his remaining college eligibility.
 Smith was projected as a top-three selection in the 2022 NBA draft and the potential first pick.